Skip to content

 EOF

-2. Install the kof-collectors chart to the management cluster:
+3. Update the kof chart on the management cluster:

 From Management to Third-party#